AdobeDocs/analytics-platform.sv-SE/help/analysis-workspace/build-workspace-project/freeform-overview.md

 * [Table of contents](/help/analysis-workspace/build-workspace-project/project-table-of-contents.md) ![toc icon](assets/toc-icon.png)

-Components (Dimensions, Metrics, Filters, Date Ranges) in the left panel relate to the active panel data view.
+Components (Dimensions, Metrics, Segments, Date Ranges) in the left panel relate to the active panel data view.
 The active panel is identified by the blue border that surrounds it, and the active data view is listed at the top of the component panel.

 ![The components relating to the active panel data view for Cross-Industry Demo Data data view.](assets/left-rail.png)